\"Writing.Com

 "Leave it and come on!"
 Jesse urged.

 They left the structure the same way they entered, on all fours and closing their eyes to keep any stray branches from scratching them.
-It was at that time, Jesse felt the most vulnerable, half expecting something to grab him and pull him back in.
+It was at that time, that Jesse felt the most vulnerable, half expecting something to grab him and pull him back in.
 As soon as he was outside in the fresh air, he immediately began to feel better.

-When they got back to the trail head it took them two hours to finally reach the lake.
+When they got back to the trailhead it took them two hours to finally reach the lake.
 They set up camp and pitched their tent.
 By this time it was closing in on evening and they decided to crash.
 The hike had been long and exhausting and the trout would be waiting at sunrise.
-Later, Luke, with a evil grin on his face, produced a joint he'd been hoarding just for the trip.
+Later, Luke, with an evil grin on his face, produced a joint he'd been hoarding just for the trip.
 They smoked it and started talking about the burial grounds they had stumbled upon, and then in the middle of the conversation, Luke pulled out the knife he had found.

 Jesse freaked.
 "Shit, are you crazy, Luke?"
 Jesse asked in anger.
 "I can't take you anywhere without you fucking-up something.
 I told you to leave it!"